peterdesmet/movebank2gbif/mapping.md

 #### [associatedReferences](http://rs.tdwg.org/dwc/terms/index.htm#associatedReferences)

-Here we could concatenate the DOIs stored in the metadata as `relatedIdentifier relatedIdentifierType="DOI" relationType="IsSupplementTo"` and `relatedIdentifier relatedIdentifierType="DOI" relationType="IsDocumentedBy"`, separated by ` | `. `IsSupplementTo` is the DOI for the reference included in [references] and `IsDocumentedBy` (sometimes used) is the DOI/s for additional papers published using the same dataset.
+Here we could concatenate the DOIs stored in the metadata as `relatedIdentifier relatedIdentifierType="DOI" relationType="IsSupplementTo"` and `relatedIdentifier relatedIdentifierType="DOI" relationType="IsDocumentedBy"`, separated by ` | `. `IsSupplementTo` is the DOI for the reference included in [references] and `IsDocumentedBy` (sometimes used) is the DOI/s for any additional paper/s published using the same dataset.

     10.1371/journal.pone.0145402

 #### [associatedSequences](http://rs.tdwg.org/dwc/terms/index.htm#associatedSequences)

 n/a

 #### [associatedTaxa](http://rs.tdwg.org/dwc/terms/index.htm#associatedTaxa)

 SCD: Stored in the data file as `individual-taxon-canonical-name` (this variable is always included).
-Store as [scientificName] instead?
+Store as [scientificName] also/instead?

     Falco naumanni